My advice to potential students of the Santander Internship in India

 2. Participation in various activities as a means to socialise

 Being an international student, one can easily get homesick.
 The key is to engage oneself in at least a few activities and this is one of the best ways to socialise as well.
-Participation in different activities within the university can lead to a Degree Plus award, an award given on the graduation day, recognising the effort you’ve put in extra-curricular activities and managing them well with the academics.
+Participation in different activities within the university can lead to a Future-Ready Award, an award given on the graduation day, recognising the effort you’ve put in extra-curricular activities and managing them well with the academics.

 3. MyFuture is an important resource for exploring different opportunities